GK Chronicle GK Chronicle

 • Animal Husbandry in India

-• Livestock production is integral part of Crop Farming.
+• Livestock production is integral part of agricultural sector in Indian economy.
 It alleviates poverty through extra household income.

 • India has largest number of livestock in the world and also ranks first in buffalo population and second in both cattle and goat population in the world.